 Back in the day before we were the EventGeek team, we were fresh young event marketers, savvy in the ways of digital marketing, but relatively new to creating events.

 So, we ended up doing what a lot of event marketers decide to do: Frankenstein-engineer project management software to do close to what we wanted it to do for us.
+That lasted until our first timezone mishap.

 If we could go back and give ourselves some advice, we’d say just skip straight to the dedicated event planning software.
 (Of course, we wouldn’t have invited ourselves yet...time travel is complicated!)